 Thus, assuming that God is present, ‘is here’ and he is watching may always help us act accordingly and allow for God to create in us a clean heart and renew the right spirit within us.
 (Psalm 51).
 Reciting biblical truth and acting it out helps displace the pain and will ultimately cast it out as the Holy Spirit himself confirms his Word in us.
 Good overcomes evil.

 The PADRA analysis then means stepping out of the negative emotions (lies that oppose God’s word) by deliberately refusing to harbour them and surrendering everything to the judgement of God (truth).
-Accepting the reality of a bad experience or past, dealing with it and subjecting it to the truth of Gods word makes way for forgiveness as one starts working on loving and accepting those/what caused the pain – in a godly way.
+Accepting the reality of a bad experience or past, dealing with it and subjecting it to the truth of God’s word makes way for forgiveness as one starts working on loving and accepting those/what caused the pain – in a godly way.
 Sometimes it is God we need to forgive, not because he wronged us BUT because he was blamed in our innerman.
-Sometimes too, self must be forgiven as often blame falls on self for allowing things to happen or making bad choices.
+Sometimes too, self must be forgiven as often blame falls on self for allowing things to happen or making bad choices as if we have the power over our own lives (again an act of idolatry).
 This takes practice and deliberate effort over time as the pain naturally resists this.
 As it were, lies resist truth.
 Commitment to truth will bring deliverance from the lies (pain) leading to fruitfulness.

 Trusting this post has been helpful.